 Best Rocky Mountain National Park Snowshoeing

-Rocky Mountain National Park takes on an entirely different character in winter, with snowcapped peaks, frozen lakes and waterfalls, wildlife such as deer, elk, moose, and coyote, and breathtaking views across a frozen landscape.
+Rocky Mountain National Park takes on an entirely different character in winter, with snowcapped peaks, frozen lakes and waterfalls, wildlife such as deer, elk, moose, and coyote, and breathtaking views across a frozen landscape, if you’re wanting to try and catch some of this wildlife in all its natural beauty as a keepsake you may want to look into some of the best trail cameras over at https://feedthatgame.com/best-deer-camera-top-3-choices/ for example.
 While Rocky Mountain National Park is a skier’s paradise, for those who love to take the easier road, snowshoeing through the park lets you see the best of the park on powdery trails.
 From Emerald Lake to the summit of Hallett Peak, Rocky Mountain National Park features a number of trails that cater to those who want a mellower trip through the lower basins, or top out on one of the park’s famed summits.
 Here are our favorite snowshoe trips of Rocky Mountain National Park.

 Bear Lake to Emerald Lake